catchorg/Catch2/docs/event-listeners.md

 ## Events that can be hooked

-The following are the methods that can be overriden in the Listener:
+The following are the methods that can be overridden in the Listener:

 ```c++
 // The whole test run, starting and ending